HPCNow/sNow/doc/pages/mydoc/mydoc_install_snow_conf.md

 SITE_SYSLOG_SERVER=192.168.7.1
 ```
 ## Shared file system support
 sNow! supports integration with the most popular shared filesystems in HPC environments via hooks. sNow! has native support for NFS clients.
-If you are using a different shared file system, then the $SNOW_PATH and $HOME must be available in the sNow! management nodes and some node(s) must re-export those file systems through NFS.
+If you are using a different shared file system, then the $SNOW_ROOT and $HOME must be available in the sNow! management nodes and some node(s) must re-export those file systems through NFS.
 ### NFS clients
 The NFS mounts can be defined in a BASH array element format, where each mount is identified with a unique number from 1 to 100.
 Remember that you will need to update the /etc/exports in your server and reload the NFS configuration with “exportfs -ra”.
 ```